Hopac/Hopac/Docs/Programming.md

 and
 `Job.conIgnore`[*](http://htmlpreview.github.io/?https://github.com/VesaKarvonen/Hopac/blob/master/Docs/Hopac.html#def:Hopac.Job.conIgnore)
 for starting and waiting for a sequence of jobs.
-In this case we don't care about the results of the jobs, so `Job.conIgnore` is what use:
+In this case we don't care about the results of the jobs, so `Job.conIgnore` is what we use:

 ```fsharp
 > [Job.sleep (TimeSpan.FromSeconds 0.0) >>. hello "Hello, from first job!" ;